tk-notes/fp-in-javascript-article-source-code/README.md

 Wow.
 So beautiful! 😍

-#### Reduce
+### Reduce

 The idea of reduce is to receive a function and a collection, and return a value created by combining the items.

 A common example people talk about is to get the total amount of an order.
 Imagine you were at a shopping website.
-You’ve added Product 1, Product 2, Product 3, and Product 4 to your shopping cart (order).
+You’ve added `Product 1`, `Product 2`, `Product 3`, and `Product 4` to your shopping cart (order).
 Now we want to calculate the total amount of the shopping cart.

 In imperative way, we would iterate the order list and sum each product amount to the total amount.